Cleaning up resources

 attributes are populated.

 Since it is fired in the background as soon as the cleanup resource is created, the removal process is not reversible: all of the resources matching the filters criteria and their associated relationships will be removed in bulk.
-We suggest that you create a backup of the resources you're going to clean up exporting them first (making sure to use the same filters and include all of the affected relationships).
+We suggest that you create a backup of the resources you're going to clean up them first (making sure to use the same and all of the affected relationships).

 There is no limit on the total number of resources you can clean up, but the single batches are subject to some soft limits: the records_count